-A Student Success and Positive Behavior Support action has been added as Action 3 for 2023-24 to address the need for additional support for school staff in supporting student behavior and student engagement to reduce suspension and chronic absenteeism rates.
+A Student Success and Positive Behavior Support action has been added as Action 3 for 2023-24 to address the need for additional support for school staff in supporting student behavior and student engagement and reducing chronic absence rates.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.